As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 - The value or amount of the related party transactions (excluding the value or amount in sub-paragraphs (a) to (d) above) that have been disclosed in the current year’s financial accounts do not exceed the thresholds shown in the following table:

-Category of transaction | Value (S$ million) |
+Category of Transaction | Value (S$ Million) |

-Purchase/ sale of goods | 15 |
+Purchase or Sale of Goods | 15 |

-Loan given/ availed | 15 |
+Loan Given or Availed | 15 |

-All other related party transactions | 1 |
+All Other Related Party Transactions | 1 |

-What are the Transfer Pricing methods?
+What Are the Transfer Pricing Methods?

 The internationally accepted Transfer Pricing methods to evaluate the related party pricing against a benchmark based on prices/ margins adopted under independent transactions are as follows:

-- Comparable Uncontrolled Price (‘CUP’) Method
+- Comparable Uncontrolled Price (CUP) Method

-- Resale Price Method (‘RPM’)
+- Resale Price Method (RPM)

-- Cost Plus Method (‘CPM’)
+- Cost Plus Method (CPM)

-- Profit Split Method (‘PSM’)
+- Profit Split Method (PSM)

-- Transactional Net Margin Method (‘TNMM’)
+- Transactional Net Margin Method (TNMM)

-Does IRAS have a preference for a Transfer Pricing Method?
+Does IRAS Have a Preference for a Transfer Pricing Method?

-Whichever method the taxpayer chooses, the Transfer Pricing documentation should be maintained to demonstrate that its transfer prices are established in accordance with the arm’s length principle.
+Whichever method the taxpayer chooses, the transfer pricing documentation should be maintained to demonstrate that its transfer prices are established in accordance with the arm’s length principle.

-As per the OECD guidelines, the selection of method should always aim for the most appropriate method for a particular transaction.
-The most appropriate method is that method which, given the facts and circumstances of the transaction under review, provides the most reliable measure of an arm’s length result.
-In determining the reliability of a method, the two most important factors to be taken into account are:
+As per the OECD guidelines, the choice of method should always aim for the most appropriate method for a particular transaction.
+Given the facts and circumstances of the transaction under review, this method must provide the most reliable measure of an arm’s length result.

-What is the form and content of the Transfer Pricing Documentation as per the Income Tax (Transfer Pricing Documentation) Rules, 2018?
+What is the Form and Content of the Transfer Pricing Documentation as Per the Income Tax (Transfer Pricing Documentation) Rules, 2018?

 The Income Tax (Transfer Pricing Documentation) Rules, 2018 (‘the Rules’) came into operation on 23 February 2018.